 Annotations.
 Notes added by way of comment or explanation.
-In the California Teacher Assessment system, annotations serve to demonstrate the candidate's understanding of what they are doing and explanation of why they are doing what is seen in the video (e.g., instructional strategies and practices).
+In the California Teacher Assessment system, annotations serve to demonstrate the candidate's understanding of what they are doing and explanation of why they are doing what is seen in the video (e.g., instructional strategies and practices, collaborative leadership, instructional coaching).

 Assessment.
 The formal or informal process of collecting evidence about student progress, analyzing and evaluating progress, communicating about progress, and adjusting teaching practices based on reflection on a teacher's practice.
-There are multiple forms of assessment, including achievement or other standardized tests, exercises or assignments that enable teachers to measure student progress, and student work, and assessments may include feedback from parents/guardians or other family members.
+There are multiple forms of assessment, including achievement or other standardized tests, exercises or assignments that enable teachers to measure student progress, and student work.
+Assessments may include feedback from parents, other family members, and/or guardians.
 For additional information, see the California Department of Education website.

 Asset.
 An asset-based approach focuses on strengths.
 It views diversity in thought, culture, and traits as a positive asset.
-Students are valued for what they bring to the classroom rather than characterized by what they may need to work on or lack.
-Therefore, what they bring to the classroom is considered an asset.
-Student assets include diversity in thinking (e.g., critical, creative, inductive, deductive, holistic, detail focused), culture (e.g., ethnic, racial, gender-identity), traits (e.g., temperament, introversion/extroversion, social and emotional strengths, creativity, leadership/collaboration ability), and intelligences (e.g., musical-rhythmic, visual-spatial, verbal-linguistic, logical mathematical, bodily-kinesthetic), as well as unique experiences or skills (e.g., travel, outside projects, relevant talents/skills, student club affiliations).
+Administrators, students, and teachers alike are valued for what they bring to the classroom or professional group rather than being characterized by what they may need to work on or lack.
+Therefore, what they bring to the classroom or group is considered an asset.
+Assets include diversity in thinking (e.g., critical, creative, inductive, deductive, holistic, detail focused), culture (e.g., ethnic, racial, gender-identity), traits (e.g., temperament, introversion/extroversion, social and emotional strengths, creativity, leadership/collaboration ability), and intelligences (e.g., musical-rhythmic, visual-spatial, verbal-linguistic, logical mathematical, bodily-kinesthetic), as well as unique experiences or skills (e.g., community-based experiences, travel, student club affiliations).